Updated Jan 2022

-We further recognise the role that cultivating and enabling a diverse workforce plays in support of the above, as well as in ensuring the social, economic, cultural, physical and mental wellbeing of our organisation and strive to ensure that TPG offers an inclusive and welcoming environment for all those who work for, or with, us, and undertake any measures or procedures that help us to be a place that better reflects the communities we exist for.
+We further recognise the role that cultivating and enabling a diverse workforce plays in support of the above, as well as in ensuring the social, economic, cultural, physical and mental wellbeing of the organisation.
+We strive to make TPG an inclusive and welcoming environment for all those who work for, or with, us, and undertake any measures or procedures that help us to be a place that better reflects the communities we exist for.

 Our EDI Commitments:

-- We follow specific and informed measures that ensure equal access, representation and opportunities for currently under-represented groups within our workforce, collaborators, participants and audiences.
+- We follow specific, informed and best practice measures that ensure equal access, representation and opportunities for currently under-represented groups within our workforce, collaborators, participants and audiences.

 - We ensure that any creative or employee decision-making bodies (including juries, selection or interview panels) adhere to best EDI practice and are reflective of EDI values.

 - We commit to ensuring our programme is accessible to diverse audiences.
 This includes increasing accessibility initiatives for people who are differently abled, have learning difficulties or other impairments that may restrict their engagement with the Gallery both physically and online, providing clear information panels for our exhibitions, English language audio-described events and resources and British Sign Language-led exhibition tours.

-- We take a zero tolerance approach to racism, discrimination or bias towards any individual or group who works with or for us and will take appropriate action against any instances we are made aware of.
+- We take a zero-tolerance approach to racism, discrimination or bias towards any individual or group who works with or for us and will take appropriate action against any instances we are made aware of.

-- We will regularly monitor, review and adapt both our commitment and action plan to remain relevant and effective and report progress to staff, trustees, stakeholders and other relevant parties.
+- We will regularly monitor, review and adapt both our EDI commitments and actions to remain relevant and effective and report progress to staff, trustees, stakeholders and other relevant parties.

 If you have any questions or wish further clarification on any of the above please contact email@example.com